PostHog/posthog.com/contents/tutorials/property-filter.md

 ### Filtering GeoIP properties

 PostHog enriches events with the [GeoIP app](/cdp/geoip-enrichment) based on the IP address.
-You either disable this app completely or filter out specific properties using the Property Filter app.
+You either disable this app completely or filter out specific properties using the property filter app.

 The current list of GeoIP properties is shown below.
 For the most up-to-date list, see the [source code](https://github.com/PostHog/posthog-plugin-geoip).